Menu

 • Assign appropriate tags and priority

-• AI Check - The AI evaluates and alerts if description is invalid
+• Strict AI Check - AI validates description and blocks submission if validation fails

-• Minimum Character Limit - Ensures descriptions are at least 50 characters
+• Minimum Character Limit - Ensures descriptions meet a minimum length (50 characters by default, customizable per project)

 Managing Individual Bug Reports